GeorgianF/Grace-P4-CI/README.md

 ### Color scheme:

-I wanted to keep the color scheme as simple as possible, because it has a lot of food pictures, that I want to showcase.
+I wanted to keep the color scheme as simple as possible, because within the website a lot of food picturescan be found, that I want to showcase.
-The more vibrant color I don't consider that will add value, and will take away from the objective of the restaurant, that is food.
+The more vibrant colors I did't consider that will add value, and will take away from the objective of the restaurant, that is food.
 I have used for reference the website: [coolers.co](https://coolors.co) In the end I have used the following colors
  - #ffffff (white)